 If you want to get into astrophotography, Martin’s advice (after choosing the right camera) is to go up, away from trees.
 “Find somewhere that is wide open that has a good view of the sky.”
 For the least obstruction by moonlight, go within four days before or after a New Moon phase.

 And of course, get out of the city.
 The best spots for stargazing are Dark Sky Places: locations certified by the International Dark Sky Association where light pollution is at a minimum.
 “They’re the most amazing places to see the stars,” says Martin.

 For more star walking experiences, check with your local astronomy club or a nearby observatory.
 Several national parks run guided full moon hikes and events—like Nevada’s Great Basin, a designated Dark Sky Park where you’ll go out with superhero-sounding Dark Sky Rangers.
-Great Basin goes all-in on night sky activities, with an annual astronomy festival, this year from September 9 to 11, and their rangers also help run the Star Train astronomy experience out of Ely, Nevada.
+Great Basin goes all-in on night sky activities, with an annual astronomy festival, and in the summer months their rangers also help run the Star Train astronomy experience based out of Ely, Nevada.

 But if you’re going to go it alone, here are some tips to get you trekking out into the night.
 Be safe out there.

 Yes, night hiking is tranquil and the trails are less crowded, but that means there are fewer options for assistance should something go haywire.
 Check the weather forecast before heading out, wear sturdy boots, and dress in layers, as temperatures can drop drastically at night.
 Take a buddy along or drop a pin for friends.
 Know where everything is in your pack, should you have to find something quickly without turning on your light.
 Have ample water on hand (and keep it near the top of your pack), and if you anticipate it getting slick as the night goes on, consider bringing some ice cleats.